pearfalse/roxtract/README.md

 ## As a standalone app

-To build the command-line app, run `cargo build --release --bin roxtract --features=cli`.
+To build the command-line app, run `cargo bbr`.
 The final binary will be inside `target/release`.

 ## License